A Tool to Advance the Democratic Agenda

 WHAT CAN RECONCILIATION BE USED FOR?

 While reconciliation is primarily used for changes in tax law, there are myriad other public policy areas that could be included in such a bill.
-Should Democrats win control of the White House, House and Senate next year, they may consider using reconciliation to achieve policy gains in the following areas:
+These include:

 Democrats have made no secret about their desire to undo a significant portion of the Republican tax bill that was enacted into law at the end of 2017.
 This could mean, raising the corporate rate up from the new statutory rate of 21 percent, modifying or eliminating the new pass-through deduction, or re-instating the state and local tax deduction that was repealed by the 2017 law.
 Most provisions Democrats are interested in pursuing in the tax space will raise significant amounts of revenue that could be spent on other police areas or redirected back into the tax space.
 Some ideas that have been discussed include universal basic income, tax credit for childcare, and new rates for high-income earners.